EBEN4REAL/cavista_coding_challenge/README.md

 ## Submission Guidelines

-* Please submit your code by sending a GitHub repository link to eigbinoba@axxess.com, also make sure to include a demo link so we can preview the submitted solution
+* Please submit your code by sending a GitHub repository link to spepple@axxess.com, you can copy eigbinoba@axxess.com in the emai.
+Also make sure to include a demo link as well so we can preview the submitted solution.

+Happy Coding!
 <br>